ZorenkoElena/homework30_redux-thunk/README.md

-Homework for the reduxjs/toolkit Async Thunk course.
+Page about cartoon characters Rick and Morty.

-Also used: axios, react-router-dom, Material UI.
+It used: React, React-router-dom, Reduxjs/toolkit Async Thunk, Axios, Material UI.

 The project consists of: Homepage, Characters page(rickandmortyapi), Episodes page(rickandmortyapi).